-First day of summer brings excessive heat, fire concerns in California
+First day of meteorological summer brings excessive heat, fire concerns in California

 Longer-range outlooks continue to favor a bull's eye of anomalous heat parked over the Four Corners region, supporting a prolonged and more severe fire season in the West.

-On Monday, at least 70 people were forced to evacuate in Madera County north of Fresno after a small wildfire cropped up during the evening.
+On Monday, at least 70 people were forced to evacuate the area in Madera County north of Fresno after a small wildfire cropped up during the evening.
 The Smalley Fire, which now stands at 45 acres and 35 percent containment, was first ignited on Road 222.

 Forecasters were monitoring the potential for additional wildfires on Tuesday, when temperatures in California’s Central Valley are expected to crest over 100 degrees as the relative humidity falls to between 15 and 25 percent.
 Triple-digit heat will be widespread in the San Joaquin Valley, the lower foothills and the Kern County desert through at least Thursday, with 90s more probable by Friday.
 Heat indexes through Thursday could top 110 degrees.